mahuntington/MiscLectures/ObjectOriented.md

 Person.genders = ['male', 'female'];
 console.log(Person.genders);
 ``` -->

+## Create a base class which can be used to create child classes

 We can have a "class" inherit from another class, using the `.call` static method of a function